VernonRoche/Crypto-Dev-Web/README.md

 # Crypto-Dev-Web
-This is an awesome SPA app
+This is an awesome SPA app.